 - Take them out of the salt-filled container and wash them thoroughly.
 They won’t come apart because they would have hardened in the fridge.

 - Then, place them onto a greased baking sheet and cook for three hours at 140°F. At that point, the egg yolks should be done cooking.

-- If they are finished, then you will be able to take them off the
+- If they are finished, then you will be able to take them off the pan and grate them.

 You can use this as a garnish on salads, soups, bread, pasta, meats, and other dishes where you would normally use cheese.
 It’s a healthy alternative and one of the simplest recipes with salted egg yolks.
 It may take a while, but it’s a fairly simple baking job that anyone will be able to pull off.

 You can make custard at home instead of buying it premade or buying a mix for it.
 This is a a great recipe with egg yolks, since it doesn’t require any whites to make.
 Here’s what you need: